 Although the process has been simplified in recent years, it is not always straightforward, particularly if the applicant does not have legal expertise.
 A lawyer is able to advise a client, so that they can make an informed decision about whether to make the application and ensure the correct steps are taken so that the application process is completed expeditiously.

-For more information on the issues raised in this article or on restoring a company, please contact us by calling 0117 904 6000.
+For more information on company restoration or any of the other the issues raised in this article, please contact our Civil Litigation team by calling 0117 904 6000.